Patrick-Chong/Cryptocurrency_MomentumStrat_Trading_Bot/README.md

-# -Cryptocurrency_MomentumStrat_Trading_Bot
+# Cryptocurrency Trading Bot

+Version 1.0.0

-A Cryptocurrency Trading bot that employs a momentum trading strategy
+A cryptocurrency bot that trades following a momentum strategy